cj1098/AniHub/README.md

-Anime project to share potentially new suggestions to other people and practice new Android practices.
+Anime project to share potentially new suggestions to other people and practice new Android concepts and architecture patterns.